aylei/kubectl-debug/README.md

 # Configuration options and over-rides

-The `debug-agent` uses [nicolaka/netshoot](https://github.com/nicolaka/netshoot) as the default image to run debug container, and use `bash` as default entrypoint.
+The `debug-agent` uses [nicolaka/netshoot](https://github.com/nicolaka/netshoot) as the default image to run debug container, and uses `bash` as default entrypoint.
 You can override the default image and entrypoint, as well as a number of other useful things, by passing the config file to the kubectl-debug command like this:
 ```bash
 kubectl-debug --configfile CONFIGFILE --namespace NAMESPACE POD_NAME -c TARGET_CONTAINER_NAME
 ```